 At the core of the center gear lies the construction of a mental representation of a text while reading a text.
-A reader constructs such a mental representation by connecting information from the text to what they already know, as well as by connecting pieces of information within the text (e.g., Kintsch, 1988; McNamara & Magliano, 2009).
-Readers do this through multiple, fast and overlapping processes such as activating the meaning of words, integrating them into the sentence structure while constantly updating the emerging text representation (Perfetti & Stafura, 2014).
-Some processes do not require effort by the reader, as they are passive and automatic (e.g., connecting the word "he" in a sentence to a male person mentioned earlier in the text).
+A mental representation is the reader's interpretation of a text, reflecting the outcome of interacting cognitive and affective processes.
+The processes include connecting information from the text to the readers' knowledge, including their beliefs, as well as by connecting pieces of information within the text (i.e., inference making; e.g., Kintsch, 1988; McNamara & Magliano, 2009).
+Readers do this through multiple, fast and overlapping cognitive processes such as activating the meaning of words, integrating them into the sentence structure while constantly updating the emerging text representation (Perfetti & Stafura, 2014).
+The affective processes interact with cognitive processes.
+For example, integrating information through cognitive processes may trigger an emotional response that could become part of the resulting mental representation.
+Conversely, an emotional response can influence cognitive processes such as cognitive control and attention which, in turn, affect motivational factors (see Approach to Reading gear below).

-Other processes require effort and are initiated by the reader, such as rereading parts of the text, or looking up unfamiliar words (van den Broek & Helder, 2017).
+Some interpretative processes do not require effort by the reader, as they are passive and automatic (e.g., connecting the word "he" in a sentence to a male person mentioned earlier in the text, or when a text about a joyful celebration elects a positive emotion).
+Other processes require more effort and are initiated by the reader, such as rereading parts of the text, looking up unfamiliar words, and reflecting on the deeper meaning of a text (van den Broek & Helder, 2017).
 Each reader has an (implicit or explicit) criterion (or standard of coherence; van den Broek et al., 1995) for what proper comprehension in a particular reading situation entails.
-If the passive, automatic processes do not satisfy the standard of the reader, the reader is likely to engage in the additional (effortful) reader-initiated processes.
-The outcome of the interplay between automatic processes and the orienting tasks initiated by the reader is the mental representation that captures the reader's cognitive and affective understanding and interpretation of what the text is about.
+If the passive, automatic processes do not satisfy the standard of the reader, the reader is likely to engage in additional (effortful) reader-initiated processes.
+The outcome of the interplay between automatic processes and the orienting tasks initiated by the reader is the mental representation that captures the reader's cognitive and affective understanding and interpretation of the text.